 Phase 1: The Dawn of CP/M

-In the late 1970s, the computing world was in its infancy, and personal computers were just starting to gain popularity.
-It was a time when there was no dominant operating system, and each computer manufacturer had its own proprietary software.
+In the late 1970s, the computing world was in its infancy, and personal computers were starting to gain popularity.
+There was no dominant operating system, and each computer manufacturer had its own proprietary software.
 This lack of standardization made it difficult for software developers to create applications that could run on multiple platforms.
 This is where CP/M came in.

 CP/M, or Control Program for Microcomputers, was created by Gary Kildall in 1974 for Intel 8080-based microcomputers.
 It was a simple yet powerful operating system that provided a standardized platform for software developers.
 CP/M’s file structure, command-line interface, and application programming interface (API) made it easy for developers to create and port applications across multiple hardware platforms.